notefinity-app/notefinity-core/README.md

 ## 🧪 Testing

-The test suite ensures all functionality works as expected:
+The comprehensive test suite ensures all functionality works as expected with **76.08% code coverage** across 200 tests:

 ```bash
 # Run all tests